snorkel-team/website/_posts/2019-08-14-hello-world.md

 ---

 Snorkel was started in 2016 at Stanford as a project that, as suggested by an advisor to his graduate student at the time, should probably take "an afternoon".
-That long afternoon is (happily) still far from over.
+That afternoon ended up (happily) being a long one.
 Over the last few years Snorkel has been deployed in industry (at places like [Google](#), [Intel](#), [IBM](#)), medicine ([Stanford](#)), government, and science; has been the focus of over  twenty four scientific publications, including six NeurIPS and ICML papers, two Nature Communications papers, and a "Best Of" VLDB paper; and most rewarding of all, has benefited from the feedback and support of a vibrant user community.

+And, it's far from over.
-However, today we're excited to announce what we hope will end up being the most impactful step yet: the release of a new, more mature version of Snorkel, v0.9, that represents our most significant set of changes to the open source Snorkel repo to date.
+Today we're excited to announce what we hope will end up being the most impactful step yet: the release of a new, more mature version of the Snorkel open source codebase, v0.9, that advances Snorkel towards being much broader as a **general purpose system for programmatically building and managing training datasets**, and much more mature as a **modern python library**.

-In this release, we finally pull together several lines of research around ways of **programmatically building and managing training datasets** for machine learning---including new ways of modeling and combining _weak labels_, learning and executing _data augmentation_ strategies, and _slicing_ training datasets into critical subsets---into one core framework and codebase.
-In addition:
+In this release we:
+- Pull together several lines of research, previously scattered across various codebases, into a unified framework that goes beyond just labeling training datasets to include _transforming_ or _augmenting_ them, _slicing_ them into critical partitions, handling mutli-task learning, and much more
- - We move to a more modular and general purpose configuration of Snorkel that is appropriate for the range of tasks beyond information extraction from text that Snorkel users have spread out into
+- Move to a much more modular and data-agnostic configuration of Snorkel that is appropriate for a range of tasks beyond text information extraction
- - We add a new set of revamped and expanded tutorials, which we plan to add to regularly
+- Add a new set of revamped and expanded tutorials, on a new website, that we plan to expand regularly
- - We make attempts to atone for our past sins of poorly-maintained research code, and move Snorkel towards the standards of a modern Python library: pip and conda installation, extensive unit and integration testing, typing, documentation, and more
+- Attempt to atone for our past research code sins by adding the basic elements of a modern, well-maintained Python library, e.g. proper installation, extensive unit and integration testing, typing, documentation, and more

+We know we'll have a lot more to do, but we're excited for the feedback and engagement around this next step for Snorkel!

 ## New Ways to Build & Manage Training Data